cu1ch3n/type-inference-playground/README.md

 ### Adding Custom WASM Engines

-You can add your own WASM engines through the Settings modal (⚙️ icon in the navbar):
+You can add your own WASM engines (clicking the wasm button in the navbar):

 1. **Public WASM Files**: Simply provide a URL to your WASM file
 2. **Private/Authenticated Sources**: Configure authentication headers or tokens